Unbelief-This is Woe

 What now seems so uncertain,

-was it once so all divine?
+Was it once so all divine?

 My legs do not grow weary,

-my clothes do not decay,
+My clothes do not decay,

 I follow, I am silent,